-Figure 4.
+Figure 3.
 Mean JOL and recall rates as a function of pair type in the Read (top panels), Item-Specific (middle panels), and Relational (bottom panels) Warning and No Warning groups in Experiment 2.
 Bars represent 95% confidence intervals.

-Figure 5.
+Figure 4.
 Mean JOL and recall rates as a function of pair type collapsed across warning for the read, item-specific, and relational groups in Experiment 2.

-Figure 6.
-Calibration plots as a function of pair type in Experiment 2 for participants in the Read group (top panel), Item-Specific group (middle panel), and Relational group (bottom panel) collapsed across warning.
-Dashed lines indicate perfect calibration between JOL ratings and proportion of correct cued-recall.
-Overconﬁdence is represented by points falling below the calibration line.
-Data were smoothed over three adjacent JOL ratings.
-Bars represent 95% conﬁdence intervals.

 Table 1